TheLBall/ThisIsNoahEvans/README.md

 * More *secret* things at [Velocity Apps](https://velocityapps.tech)

 ## Want to contact me?
 I'm taking a break from the internet so won't be responding to commnications on social media or via emails (unless I contact you first).
-I'm doing fine, and hope to be back soon.
-Stay well.
+I'm well, and hope to be back soon.
+I hope everyone's doing good.

 ##
 ![Noah's GitHub stats](https://github-readme-stats.vercel.app/api?username=thisisnoahevans)